The country is also halting the building and expansion of refugee camps

 “All countries are subject to these kinds of attacks,” he added.

-At least six members of Jordan's security forces were killed in the bombing, which was launched from the Syrian side of the border in what the government suspects was an attack by ISIS militants.
+At least six members of Jordan’s security forces were killed Tuesday in a suicide car bombing launched from the Syrian side of the border in what the government suspects was an attack by ISIS militants.

 The car bombing, which Jordan’s government described as a “cowardly terrorist attack,” killed four border guards, a civil defense worker and a national security official, a military statement said.